Test-Automation-Agency/cypress-dev-container/cypress-example-kitchensink/README.md

+> NOTE: This is a copy of the Kitchen Sink example application as a sample application under test for the local cypress dev environment with dev container and docker-compose.
+Any other web app will work as well.

 # Kitchen Sink [![renovate-app badge][renovate-badge]][renovate-app] [![semantic-release][semantic-image] ][semantic-url]

 This is an example app used to showcase [Cypress.io](https://www.cypress.io/) End-to-End (E2E) testing.
 The application demonstrates the use of most [Cypress API commands](https://on.cypress.io/api).
 Additionally this example app is configured to run E2E tests in various CI platforms.